 For the documentation of pest monitoring and control, the combined Pest Monitoring and Control Protocol (QS agriculture livestock farming) can be used.
-In the documentation, the distinction between monitoring and control must be clearly recognisable for each entry (in the QS sample form, this distinction can be made in column 5, e.g. with the entry of "M" or "C" for each line).
+In the documentationit must be clearly recognisable for each entry, if it is a pest control (in the QS sample form, this distinction can be made in column 5, e.g. with the entry of "M" for Monitoring or "C" for Control for each line).

-For the documentation of pest monitoring and control, the observations/findings from the monitoring of the individual bait sites must be recorded.
+The observations/findings from the monitoring should and for the pest control must the documentation record the individual bait sites.
 Column 4 of the sample form can be used for this purpose, in which the respective observations/findings from the monitoring of the bait sites can be entered, e.g. "feeding traces", "no change of the bait".

-May the pest monitoring and the pest control be documented together?
+Can the pest monitoring and the pest control be documented together?

 Yes, a joint document for pest monitoring and control is possible.
-It is decisive that all information is documented.
+It is decisive that all information on pest control is documented.
+Monitoring does not need to be documented, but documentation is recommended.

-What must be considered when documenting monitoring and control of crawling and flying insects in the sties?
+What must be considered when documenting pest control of crawling and flying insects in the sties?

-Since the control of insects in sties is usually a very dynamic process, documentation of regular monitoring measures and the creation of a baiting plan is not necessary in this case.
 If control measures are carried out, e.g. if granules are used in bowls or surfaces are sprayed with biocides, the application must be documented, stating the relevant information (see explanation on information for pest monitoring and control).
 The (continuous) use of adhesive traps or electric insect traps must be described in a comprehensible manner and the traps must be checked regularly and renewed if necessary.